Follow the farm

 Caring for your pumpkin

-Pumpkins will last for months if they are not cut into and stored correctly.
-Given that Pumpkin don't spoil easily, many of our customers prefer to vist early in October when we have the widest selection available.
+Pumpkins will last for months if you store them correctly and don't cut into them.Many customers prefer to vist early in October when we have the widest selection available.

-- Don't carry it by the handle!
-As we don't have to pack our pumpkins into shipping containers we are able to leave them with lovely long handles, but these can be fragile, it's best not to hold pumpkins by their stalk.
+- Don't carry Pumpkins by the stalk!
+As we don't have to pack our pumpkins into shipping containers we're able to leave them with lovely long handles but these can be fragile so it's best not to hold pumpkins by their stalk.

-- Store your pumpkins out of direct sunlight in a cool, dry environment until you are ready to carve or eat it.
+- Store your pumpkins out of direct sunlight in a cool, dry environment until you're ready to carve it.
 Traditionally gourds and squashes were safely stored this way to provide a source of food throughout the Winter months.

 - Once your pumpkin is cut open it will begin to oxidise and spoil quite quickly.
 We recommend you leave carving your pumpkin as late as possible.
 Should you need to carve your pumpkin in advance, storing it in a fridge will help to slow down the spoilage.